CarmineMM/query-craft/docs/index.md

 # Query Craft

 Query Craft is an ORM based on Data Mapper pattern, able to connect to **MySQL** and **Postgres**.
+A Extractor-Transformer-Loader (ETL) is also at your disposal.

 ## Installation